 Many of us have little experience of doing a major home improvement project and don’t know where to start.
-Protect yourself and stay in control of your project with a RIBA Building Contract.
+Protect yourself and stay in control of your project by using a RIBA Domestic Building Contract.

 Why do I need a building contract?

-Having worked with an architect on a design and finally appointed a builder (or contractor) for the job, homeowners may think it’s at this point that they can sit back and let the contractor get to work.
+Having worked with an architect on a design for your home, you come to a point when you need to appoint a builder (or contractor) for the job.
+Many homeowners think that it’s at this point that they can sit back and let the builder simply get to work.

-However, undertaking building work in the absence of a building contract leaves homeowners and builders at risk because there isn’t a formal agreement around what is in and out of scope, how payments will be made, completion dates, whether the correct insurance has been taken out and so on.
+However, getting agreement between you and your builder on the parameters for your project before the work starts is essential.
+Undertaking building work in the absence of a building contract leaves homeowners and builders at risk because there isn’t a formal agreement around what is in and out of scope, how much the work will cost and how payments will be made, start and completion dates, who is responsible for obtaining and paying for various consents and fees (such as planning permission and building control approval) and critically whether the correct insurance policies are in place before work starts.

 Reduce project risks and protect your hard earned cash